Penrith campus Provost

 If you're new to campus, spend some time discovering its offerings.
-Considerable investment is underway to further develop the campus (for instance the new library and College facilities at Kingswood and the Werrington Park Corporate Centre at Werrington South).
+Considerable investment is underway to further develop the campus (recent examples include the new library and College facilities at Kingswood and the Werrington Park Corporate Centre at Werrington South).
 The campus is blessed with its views and wildlife (check out the mob of kangaroos on Werrington North, and while you are there go see the largest on-campus observatory in Australia and the art gallery in AD building).
 Cross the footbridge and you come to the Werrington South site where our TVS TV studio is located.
 At Kingswood you'll find the majority of students and facilities.
 Starting at the north end you'll find the Playhouse performance space (check out the free Art of Sound concerts on Thursday lunchtime during semester), the tennis and basketball courts along with the sports fields.
 As you head south you'll come to the Connect Fitness Centre, the Swamp Bar and eateries in Building K. Continuing on you'll walk past and through some of our innovative learning spaces, such as the learning commons, the collaborative computer lab and learning space, and the Academy learning space in Building P. If you get a chance, take a look at the Wonderama lab in Building Y and the Solar car (winner of the American Solar Challenge in 2018) and rapid prototyping facilities in Building Z. Up on the hill, one of the best Structural Testing Labs at NSW universities is hosted in Building XC.
 At the Southern end of Kingswood campus is Village, our modern student residences.

 Enjoy our Campus and stay connected!

 To apply for a Campus Provost Grant, please visit the Campus Provost Grant page for guidelines and a link to the application form.